tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs gsc_pseudonymized_user_id %}

 User database record ID attribute.
 This value undergoes a pseudonymization process at the collector level.
-Note: This field is only populated after a user susccessfully registers on GitLab.com i.e. they verify their e-mail and log-in for the first time.
+Note: This field is only populated after a user successfully registers on GitLab.com i.e. they verify their e-mail and log-in for the first time.
 This value will be NULL in the following situations:

 - The event occurred before `2021-09-29` (when the collection of this data started)
 - A user is not logged in